Call of Duty: Black Ops 6: Plot

 While Adler stays behind to track down Pantheon's head scientist, Matvey Gusev (Yuri Lowenthal), Case, Marshall, and Sev investigate the biolab.
-Case accidentally inhales Cradle gas and hallucinates fighting off undead creatures while hearing a woman's voice, which explains that Pantheon was originally a secret CIA division overseeing Cradle's development as a performance-enhancing drug, with Case being the only test subject, before Livingstone shut down the project and disbanded Pantheon.
-When Case regains his senses, the team discovers that Pantheon has already stolen the biolab's stores of Cradle, and also find a recording revealing that Harrow is working with Pantheon.
-Using clues in the recording, the team steals financial records from a casino in the European principality of Avalon, which reveal that the casino had been wiring money to Gusev in Iraq.
+Case is separated from Marshall and Sev; he accidentally inhales the Cradle and hallucinates fighting off undead creatures while hearing a woman's voice, which explains that Pantheon was originally a secret CIA division overseeing the Cradle's development as a performance-enhancing drug, with Case being the only test subject, before Livingstone shut down the project and disbanded Pantheon.
+As Case regains his senses, the team discovers that Pantheon has stolen the biolab's stores of the Cradle, and also finds a recording revealing that Harrow is working with Pantheon.
+Using clues in the recording, the team steals financial records from a casino in the Mediterranean principality of Avalon, which reveal that it had been wiring money to Gusev in Iraq.
 Afterwards, Case and Marshall reunite with Adler in Kuwait and work with his old ally, U.S. Army Captain Lawrence Sims (Reggie Watkins), to capture Gusev, who reveals that the Cradle is being stored in Vorkuta.

 The team raids Vorkuta, and while they are unable to stop the Cradle from being moved, they capture Harrow and bring her to the Rook for interrogation.
-Adler injects Harrow with a truth serum, prompting her to reveal that she joined Pantheon after they leaked information claiming that Adler killed her parents, and that Pantheon is planning to use the Cradle to carry out a false flag attack on the Capitol Building to discredit Livingstone and replace him with Harrow, putting them in control of the CIA.
-Pantheon forces assault the Rook and rescue Harrow; Case gives chase and boards Harrow's escape helicopter, causing it to crash in a near-by river.
+Adler injects Harrow with a truth serum, prompting her to reveal that she joined Pantheon after they leaked information claiming the CIA was responsible for her parents' deaths in 1960, and that Pantheon is planning to use the Cradle to carry out a false flag attack on the Capitol Building to discredit Livingstone and replace him with Harrow, putting them in control of the agency.
+Pantheon forces assault the Rook and rescue Harrow; Case gives chase and boards Harrow's escape helicopter, causing it to crash in a nearby river.
 Under the influence of released Cradle gas, Case strangles Harrow to death before presumably drowning.
 Marshall tries to radio Case, explaining that Livingstone managed to evacuate the Capitol.
-Two weeks later, the team meets with Livingstone, who asks them to continue working as an independent clandestine unit in order to eradicate Pantheon and its true leaders, who are conducting operations in Avalon.
+Two weeks later, the team meets with Livingstone, who asks them to continue working as an independent clandestine unit to fully eradicate Pantheon, who is conducting operations in Avalon.
 Meanwhile, Pantheon operative Jackson Caine (Rick Pasqualone) infiltrates Livingstone's office and accesses his computer.